niklauslee/staruml-docs/docs/source/modeling-with-uml/working-with-class-diagram.rst

 1. Select **Interface** in **Toolbox**.
 2. Drag on the diagram as the size of Interface.

-To create a Interface (model element only) by Menu:
+To create an Interface (model element only) by Menu:

 1. Select an Element where a new Interface to be contained.
 2. Select **Model | Add | Interface** in Menu Bar or **Add | Interface** in Context Menu.

+To edit an Interface, you can do following actions:

-To show Quick Edit for Interface, double-click or press :kbd:`Enter` on a selected Interface.
-Quick Edit allows following actions:
+* Use :ref:`quick-edit-classifier` by double-click or press :kbd:`Enter` on a selected Interface.

-* Change ``visibility`` - Select a visibility kind in the dropdown.
-* Edit name expression
-* Add Attribute - Press Add Attribute button.
+* Add Attribute - See :ref:`uml-attribute`
-* Add Operation - Press Add Operation button.
+* Add Operation - See :ref:`uml-operation`

-You can add Attributes, Operations, and Template Parameters to an Interface.

-* See :ref:`uml-attribute`
-* See :ref:`uml-operation`
-* See :ref:`uml-template-parameter`
+* Add Template Parameter - See :ref:`uml-template-parameter`

 .. _uml-generalization: